 In some ways, lenses could – and maybe should – be items 2 – 10 on this list.
 But we’re also realistic here at Camera Jabber and know how prohibitive the cost of a good lens can be!

-In all likelihood your camera camera with a standard zoom lens covering a focal length of – typically – 18-55mm on an APS-C format camera, 14-42mm on Micro Four Thirds or 28-105mm on a full-frame model.
+In all likelihood, your camera with a standard zoom lens covering a focal length of – typically – 18-55mm on an APS-C format camera, 14-42mm on Micro Four Thirds or 28-105mm on a full-frame model.

 While this range is a great starting point, we’re fairly certain that before long you’ll be wanting something wider for landscapes, a telephoto lens for capturing action, a macro lens for getting up close – and who doesn’t love a fast portrait lens for blurring backgrounds!